 She has been an indoor rowing instructor since 1997 and was one of the original master instructors for CrossFit Rowing.
 She is also the creator of Rowga, a rowing/yoga hybrid class format, and teaches at the Workhouse Arts Center, in Lorton, VA.

 I got my original certification via the coaching of Angela Hart.
 I am now the most recommended indoor rowing coach in Pittsburgh.
 Even if you are not looking to coach you should be looking to become more efficient on the rower.
 Sign up today. "

 Richard Butler - Mecka Fitness, Pittsburgh

 After rowing in college, she coached GT for 5 more years and competitively rowed with the Atlanta Rowing Club.
 As a co-director for the Atlanta Erg Sprints, she solidified her personal mission to teach others how to row well, and more importantly, efficiently.

-Her focus is on good technique, efficient strokes and building strength.
+Her focus is on establishing good technique, creating efficient strokes and building strength.
 She provides both online coaching and programming to people of all levels of experience, from the person who just bought an erg to a seasoned rower, or the lifter looking for supplementary conditioning.